-- a 2% rate increase is proposed (an increase of $27 over the year for the average Monash home owner).
-This is in keeping with the State Government’s cap on rate increases;
+- A proposed 2% rates increase (an increase of $27 over the year for the average Monash homeowner).
+This was in keeping with the State Government’s cap on rates increases

-- a $50 Council rate discount is proposed for pensioners, in addition to the State Government pensioner rate rebate (which will be about $221).
+- A proposed $50 Council rates discount for pensioners, in addition to the State Government pensioner rates rebate (which was about $221).

 At its 28 June 2016 meeting, Council adopted its budget for the 2016/17 financial year.